Charaf-Z/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs  &rarr; A script that deletes all files in the current working directory that end with the character ~.
 102-tree  &rarr;  A script to create a tree of direcotries.
-103-commas  &rarr; A script to list all the files and sub directories with specific conditions.
+103-commas  &rarr; A script to list all the files and sub directories with specific conditions. school.mgc  &rarr; a file to use withe command ``file`` to detect a specific type data.